wavemakercards/WaveMaker-V2-2017-ChromeOS-Web/README.md

 It was not planned but sorta-kinda-happened as the code will show.
 Which is why version 3 up is a total rebuild!
 It will run on pretty much any device as well as on the web, and you can locally install on any desktop.

+The LATEST version of this software (not this version) is available at https://wavemaker.cards

 If you want to support me become a patron https://www.patreon.com/wavemakercards